-To fulfil the EBGL requirements, this methodology is subject to consultation in accordance with Article 10(4) of the EBGL.
-More importantly, this methodology wants to get the input from the stakeholders and market participants on this important feature for the future European balancing capacity market.
+To fulfil the EBGL requirements, this proposal is subject to consultation in accordance with Article 10(4) of the EBGL.
+More importantly, this proposal wants to get the input from the stakeholders and market participants on this important feature for the future European balancing capacity market.
+As a result, all TSOs of the CCR Hansa hold this open on-line consultation to welcome feedback from stakeholders.

 The last phase will entail the assessment of all the stakeholder comments collected in the events referred above.
-After an agreement is reached by all TSOs of the CCR Core, a new version of this methodology will be drafted and submitted for approval to the relevant NRAs on 18 December 2019.
+After an agreement is reached by all Hansa TSOs, a new version of this proposal will be drafted and submitted for approval to the Hansa NRAs on 18 December 2019.